 Karner Blue Butterfly (Lycaeides melissa samuelis)

-Over twenty years ago, the Conservancy began helping Karner blue populations reclaim areas where it was previously extirpated.
+More than 20 years ago, TNC began helping Karner blue butterfly populations reclaim areas where it was previously extirpated.
 In 1998, the Kitty Todd Preserve was selected as the first location for the reintroduction of the Karner blue butterfly.
 Kitty Todd Preserve is located in the globally unique region of the Oak Openings which contains prime habitat for the species.

 Green Salamander (Aneides aeneus)